 where the brackets denote a quantum expectation.
-Note that $N=N^{\dag}$, $M=M^T$ and $V\geq0$, which ensures that the state does not violate the uncertainty principle.
-The state's purity can be characterised in terms of the symplectic eigenvalues of $V$, as will be discussed in section \ref{powerspectrum}.
-In particular, $N=M=0$ corresponds to the vacuum state, while pure squeezed states for single input single output (SISO) systems (i.e. $m=1$) satisfy $|M|^2= N(N+1)$.
-More generally, we consider a non-stationary scenario where the input state has time-dependent mean $\langle \mathbf{B}(t)\rangle$, e.g. a coherent state with time-dependent amplitude.
+Note that $N=N^{\dag}$, $M=M^T$, and $V\geq0$, which ensures that the state does not violate the uncertainty principle.
+The state's purity can be characterized in terms of the symplectic eigenvalues of $V$, as will be discussed in Sec. \ref{powerspectrum}.
+In particular, $N=M=0$ corresponds to the vacuum state, while pure squeezed states for single-input-single-output (SISO) systems (i.e., $m=1$) satisfy $|M|^2= N(N+1)$.
+More generally, we consider a nonstationary scenario where the input state has time-dependent mean $\langle \mathbf{B}(t)\rangle$, e.g., a coherent state with time-dependent amplitude.
 For more details on Gaussian states see \cite{adduce, weedbrook}.

-The dynamics of a general input-output system is determined by the system's hamiltonian and its coupling to the environment.
+The dynamics of a general input-output system is determined by the system's Hamiltonian and its coupling to the environment.
 In the Markov approximation, the joint unitary evolution of system and environment is described by the (interaction picture) unitary ${\bf U}(t)$ on the joint space $\mathcal{H}\otimes \mathcal{F}$, which is the solution of the quantum stochastic differential equation \cite{LB,Dong,GZ,path,path2}

 with initial condition ${\bf U}(0)= \mathbf{I}$.
-Here, ${\bf H}$ and ${\bf L}$ are system operators describing the system hamiltonian and coupling to the fields; $\mathrm{d}{\bf B}_i(t), \mathrm{d}{\bf B}_i^{\#}(t)$, are increments of fundamental quantum stochastic processes describing the creation and annihilation operators in the input channels.
+Here, ${\bf H}$ and ${\bf L}$ are system operators describing the system Hamiltonian and coupling to the fields; ${d}{\bf B}_i(t), {d}{\bf B}_i^{\#}(t)$, are increments of fundamental quantum stochastic processes describing the creation and annihilation operators in the input channels.

-For the special case of \emph{linear} systems, the coupling and hamiltonian operators are of the form
+For the special case of \emph{linear} systems, the coupling and Hamiltonian operators are of the form

 for $m\times n$ matrices $C_{-}, C_{+}$ and $n\times n$ matrices $\Omega_{-}, \Omega_{+}$ satisfying $\Omega_{-}=\Omega_{-}^{\dag}$ and $\Omega_{+}=\Omega_{+}^T$.